sumi-devs/sumi-devs/README.md

 ## 🌙 About Me
-🌱 i’m currently doing an introductory cloud computing course<br>🧩 i'm also interested in exploring front-end development and ui design
+🌱 i’m currently doing an introductory cloud computing course<br>🧩 i'm also interested in exploring full-stack development

 ## 🌐 Socials